For the month of August, I am going to try out the 1 Paycheck Challenge to save money.

 Can’t Commit to 1 Paycheck a Month?

-Many of us have a lot of bills, student debts, credit card debts, etc. that would prevent us from budgeting on just 1 paycheck.
+Many of us have a lot of bills, student debts, credit card debts, etc. that would prevent us from budgeting on just 1 paycheck, which makes saving money a challenge.
 That was definitely me until recently, when I switched my job.
 Even if that’s the case, I think there is a lot of benefit to taking a look at your numbers, crunch them a bit, and seeing what you might be able to commit to saving for the month of August.

 I also recommend the $20/week Challenge, where you cash out or deposit into your savings account $20 every week.
 If easier, you can deposit $10 twice, or $5 four times.
 This will finish you off after a year with $1040 in your savings account!
 Even between this week and the end of 2017, we still have 22 weeks left, which would put you at $440 extra in your savings account.
-Pretty nice cushion for a rainy day!
+Trying to save money doesn’t have to be about struggles.
+Even that’s a pretty nice cushion for a rainy day!

 Step 1: What’s My Net Pay?